jonaskobler/graphql_tests_for_python/README.md

 The script takes command-line arguments:
 ### Positional Argument:
-app_path: The Python import path to the app instance (e.g., "src.app.app", if your app instance is located in src.app).
+app_path: The Python import path to the FastAPI app instance (e.g., "src.app.app", if your app instance is located in src.app).
 ### Optional Arguments:
 --output or -o: Specifies the output file path for the generated tests (defaults to "generated_tests.py").
 --endpoint or -e: Specifies the GraphQL endpoint path (defaults to "/graphql").